-We principally derive revenue from the use of our SOPHiA DDM Platform by our customers as well as the sales of related licenses, solutions, applications, products, and services.
+We principally derive revenue from the use of our SOPHiA platform by our customers as well as the sales of related licenses, solutions, products and services.
 Our analysis volume is dependent on both the acquisition of new customers as well as usage volume from our existing customers.
 We employ a "land and expand" commercial model focused on winning new customers and then driving subsequent recurring utilization of our solutions by those acquired customers.
 Once we secure a customer, we use our direct sales force to build further engagement and help that customer increase its testing operations.
 For example, we may initially support a customer in setting up its NGS testing operations for hereditary cancer screening, including operational support through our set-up programs.
-Once the customer is fully onboarded on our SOPHiA DDM Platform, it is then comparatively easier to deploy additional germline testing solutions as well as somatic oncology testing solutions, creating synergies across the offerings and a unified workflow.
+Once the customer is fully onboarded on our SOPHiA platform, it is then comparatively easier to deploy additional germline testing solutions as well as somatic oncology testing solutions, creating synergies across the offerings and a unified workflow.
 We also target incremental users within each customer, for example, additional clinicians within a provider across expanded departments such as radiology or pathology.

-We expect our analysis volume to increase and new customer acquisitions to accelerate as we further expand the features, applications and data modalities of our SOPHiA DDM Platform, expand our presence into new geographies and further penetrate existing geographies, particularly geographies that represent largely under-penetrated opportunities such as North America.
-We intend to significantly invest in the development of our SOPHiA DDM Platform to accommodate multimodal data analytics capabilities across a wide range of disease areas, including under-penetrated disease areas such as cardiology and neurology, which we believe will allow us to attract new customers and increase usage of our SOPHiA DDM Platform within our existing customer base.
-While we believe that our existing sales force can support our near-term growth plans, to continue expanding our presence into new geographies and further penetrate existing geographies, we will continue to opportunistically invest in our direct sales force to further scale the size of our network in under-penetrated geographies such as North America, form additional collaborations with reference and specialty laboratories, and collaborate with collaborators and distributors in selected geographies outside of North America.
+We expect our analysis volume to increase and new customer acquisitions to accelerate as we further expand the features, applications and data modalities of our SOPHiA platform, extend our presence into new geographies and further penetrate existing geographies, particularly geographies that represent largely underpenetrated opportunities such as North America.
+We intend to significantly invest in the development of our SOPHiA platform to accommodate multimodal data analytics capabilities across a wide range of disease areas, including underpenetrated disease areas such as cardiology and neurology, which we believe will allow us to attract new customers and increase usage of our SOPHiA platform within our existing customer base.
+To extend our presence into new geographies and further penetrate existing geographies, we intend to significantly invest in our direct sales force to further scale the size of our network in underpenetrated geographies such as North America, form additional collaborations with reference and specialty laboratories and collaborate with collaborators and distributors in selected geographies outside of North America.